RickySChai/nwhacks2016/README.md

 # nwhacks2016
-this is the app that connects companies to their token minority
+this is the app that connects companies to their minority

+aha this changed